 To avoid overwhelming detoxification pathways that are already overburdened, consider preparing for your detoxification effort by gently supporting the following organs of detoxification with essential oils.

 Parasympathetic™ — It is only in the parasympathetic state that our body is able to detoxify and heal.
 We often get stuck in the “fight or flight” sympathetic state of the nervous system, where toxins can accumulate as the immune system and detoxification pathways are effectively turned off.
-When we drop into the parasympathetic state by applying the Parasympathetic™ blend behind the ear load on the mastoid bone to gently trigger the parasympathetic response in the body.
+When we drop into the parasympathetic state by applying the Parasympathetic™ blend behind the ear lobe on the mastoid bone to gently trigger the parasympathetic response in the body.
 In the parasympathetic state, toxins can finally be eliminated.

 Parasympathetic™ also triggers the digestive cascade, including motility and is an ideal blend to remedy constipation issues prior to a detoxification effort.
 It can also be added to a healing bath to help pull toxins out of the skin.